helidon-io/helidon-build-tools/helidon-maven-plugin/README.md

 mvn package -Pnative-image
 ```

-You can also execute this plugin outside of a configure life-cycle, however
+You can also execute this plugin outside of a configured life-cycle, however
  it requires the project jar to be present:

 ```bash